elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 end
 ```

-While `a + b` works with both integers and floats, because the `remainder` operation works exclusively with integers, Elixir correctly infers that `a` and `b` must also both be integers.
+While `a + b` works with both integers and floats, because the `rem` (remainder) function works exclusively with integers, Elixir correctly infers that `a` and `b` must also both be integers.
 If you try calling the function above with a float, you will also get a type violation.

 In a nutshell, we have been steadily increasing the amount of inference in Elixir programs.
 Our goal is to find typing violations in Elixir programs for free, without a need for developers to change existing code.
-And, in the last few days, we finally wrapped it all up by introducing inference of guards.
+And, in the last few days, we finally wrapped up the last missing piece.

 ## Inference of guards